krishna-202/Milage-Prediction-App/README.md

 24. Now i will be jumping to build a machine learning model.

 25. create a machine learning model in jupyter notebook and pickle it.

+26. place the model in models folder.

+27. Lets create a page for inputs to be given for model.